Questions to ask during a free consultation

 You don't need to like your attorney, but you need to respect them and feel respected by them.
 Walk into that consultation confident that you have every right to ask these questions, that a good attorney will welcome them, and that your evaluation of whether this person should represent you is just as important as their evaluation of whether they want to take your case.
 You're partners in this, even if the partnership doesn't feel balanced when you walk in the door.

 Learn Injury Law is an educational resource.
 We do not provide legal advice and we are not a law firm.
 The information in this article is general in nature and may not apply to your specific situation.
-Consultation practices, fee arrangements, and attorney responsibilities vary significantly by state and by individual attorney.
-Always discuss your specific concerns with a qualified attorney licensed in your jurisdiction before making hiring decisions.
+Personal injury law, liability rules, and settlement practices vary significantly by state and jurisdiction.
+If you are considering legal action, consult with a qualified attorney licensed in your state.